RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 D	is	incorrect	because	although	the	term	guarantee	sounds	similar	in concept	to	reservation,	it	is	not	the	correct	term	being	asked	for	by	the question.

 ### Question # 4 - A	BCDR	plan	has	several	different	 types	of	operations	and 	major components.
 Which	of	the	following	is	the 	most	often 	overlooked	part	of the	overall	process,	both	in	testing 	and 	in	planning?
-A.	Recovery	of	services
+A.	Recovery	of	services.
-B.	Change	management	processes
+B.	Change	management 	processes.
-C.	Staff	availability	and	demands
+C.	Staff 	availability 	and 	demands.
-D.	Restoration	of	services
+D.	Restoration	of	services.
 Answer: D.

 Once	a	BCDR	event	has	concluded,	and	the	regular	data	center	and hosting	resources	are	available	again,	it	is	crucial	to	conduct	an orderly	return	to	normal	operations.
 Although	BCDR	plans	tend	to	be very	detailed	and	thoroughly	tested	for	moving	production	operations to	a	recovery	site,	the	same	level	of	detail	and	testing	is	often	not performed	for	returning	services	to	normal	operations.
 With	this oversight,	an	organization	can	be	left	incurring	substantial	delays, costs,	or	even	potentially	downtime	returning	its	data	and	services	to their	normal	operating	state.